 More details can be found on the Advanced Opportunities Information page.

 An overload course is a high school level course that is taken in excess of the student's regular school day and is above and beyond the full course load taken at the student's school (6 credits per semester).
 These courses can be taken online, during summer, and after school.
 The Advanced Opportunities program can pay up to $225.00 per overload course if costs are involved.

 Dual credit courses are transcribed on both high school and college transcripts.
-The Fast Forward program can pay for up to $75.00 per credit.
+The Advanced Opportunities program can pay for up to $75.00 per credit.
 Funds will pay for the cost of the course fee only.
 Any other expenses must be paid out of pocket (i.e. lab fees, books, part-time student fees, etc.).
 Students must be enrolled in a minimum of 2 credits per semester at their school to qualify for dual enrollment.

 Every student will need to have a signed form on file.
-The form should be turned in to the counselor.

 Step 2: Create an Advanced Opportunities Portal Account